Sabbatical leave

 Periods of Leave

-Except for grade 7 and 8 staff, one semester sabbaticals will be discouraged, as academic responsibilities are designed around a one-year period and leave periods of one semester off-load more than one semester's work on other staff members.
+Except for grade 7 and 8 staff and staff with teaching contracts, one semester sabbaticals will be discouraged, as academic responsibilities are designed around a one-year period and leave periods of one semester off-load more than one semester's work on other staff members.

 Conversely, sabbaticals of more than one year will only be granted in exceptional circumstances, no matter how much service the applicant has accrued.
 Staff are strongly encouraged to take sabbaticals at roughly the expected frequency.
 Sabbatical requests that go against this rule are likely to be refused.